CloudLearnersOrg/golib/pkg/http/README.md

-# httpclient
+# http

-The `httpclient` package is written to make wider usage for Gin requests and record incoming and outgoing requests in JSON format.
+The `http` package is written to make wider usage for Gin requests and record incoming and outgoing requests in JSON format.

 ## Features
 - Automatic trace ID generation and propagation